tfzhang006/paper-reading/Partnet: A recursive part decomposition network for fine-grained and hierarchical shape segmentation.md

 	- This module is implemented with two fully-connected layers with tanh.
 	- It can be trained with the ground-truth hierarchical segmentation.
 - Node segmentation module
-	- *Point-wise PointNet feature* together with current node feature
+	- *Point-wise PointNet feature* together with current node feature is used to produce point-wise binary labels.
+- Overall loss function consists of average node classification loss and average node segmentation loss over all relevant nodes.
 ## Evaluation
+- FineSeg dataset.
 ## Conclusion

 ## Notes

 ## References
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDE2MjI5NDYsLTE1NDQyOTI4NF19
+eyJoaXN0b3J5IjpbLTU3ODAzNzczOSwtMTU0NDI5Mjg0XX0=
 -->